anderson-aristotle/contacts_API/README.md

 # E-Contacts!

 A online contacts resources where user will be able to creat, read, update, and delete a contact resource.

 ## Getting Started

-Go to https://sheltered-plateau-98685.herokuapp.com/ to deploy the backend/api of E-Contacts.
+Go to https://github.com/anderson-aristotle/contacts_api to explore the api code.
-Go to https://anderson-aristotle.github.io/contacts-client/ to interact with E-Contacts.
+Go to https://github.com/anderson-aristotle/contacts_client to explore client code.

 ## Technologies used